 If your HTTP client can handle basic HTTP authentication, you can use it to identify the user working with Checkvist API.
 As a password, you can use either real password of the user, or user can use Remote API key obtained from user profile page.

-In this case, you should obtain a token first, and than pass it to all API call under token name.
+As a better approach, you can use a token-based authentication.
+In this case, you should obtain a token first, and than pass it to all API calls either under token parameter, or in X-Client-Token HTTP header.

 To obtain the token, you should use the following API call: